davidahmann/relia_oss/README.md

 ### 1. Pre-Deploy Cost Estimation
 Know exactly what a PR will cost **before** you click merge.
 Supports EC2, RDS, Lambda, NAT Gateways, and more.
+-   **Active Advisor**: Proactively suggests cost optimizations (e.g., "Upgrade gp2 to gp3 for 20% savings").
+-   **Shareable Reports**: Generate beautiful HTML dashboards with topology graphs and cost breakdowns for your team.
+-   **Prevent Bill Shock**: Catch expensive resources in PRs before they are merged.
 👉 **[See Full List of Supported Resources](docs/supported_resources.md)**

 Supports both standard `.tf` files and `terraform plan -json` output: